A Project Based Private School in MabletonWhat's Happening at The SAE School

 Students in the Upper School also begin taking electives.
 They get to choose from a slate of courses that might be of interest to them, in addition to their academic courses.
 Our Upper School students are the leaders in our school.
 They represent and serve the student body and the SAE community in various capacities through entrepreneurship, leadership, and/or community service activities.

-The SAE School is committed to the principle of equal opportunity in education and employment.
-The school does not discriminate against individuals on the basis of race, color, sex, sexual orientation, gender identity, religion, disability, age, generic information, veteran status, ancestry, or national or ethnic origin in the administration of its educational policies, admissions policies, employment policies, and other school-administered programs and activities.
+The SAE School is committed to the principle of equal oppurtunity in education and employment.
+The school does not discriminate against individuals on the basis of race, color, sex, sexual orientation, gender identity, religion, disability, age, generic information, veteran status, ancestry, or national or ethnic origin in the administration of its educational policies, admissions policies, employment policies, and other school-administered programs and activites.